Points of interest and attractions in Malaga

-If you are reading this you might be thinking about coming to the south of Spain in a short or medium period of time for holiday or for any other reason.
+If you are reading this you might be thinking about coming to the south of Spain.
 We are going to explain what are the main points of interest in Malaga, monuments and ideas about top things to do in Malaga.

 Visit the links on the left side of this website for reading about highlights in the city centre and other municipalities.
 Check also our website to know when are held major festivals and events for planning your visit.